The South Pearl Street Farmers Market will open on Sunday, May 17th! We are so excited to see our loyal patrons and friends.

 Our market focuses on food and food related items.
 Informational vendors are not accepted into any of the markets.
-Exceptions may be made (determined on a case by case basis) for members of the merchants association, surrounding businesses, or market sponsors.

 In order to support the community, the merchants on the street and the Merchant/Neighborhood Associations, we allow brick and mortar stores on the market streets to set up booths and sell their goods at the market.
 Therefore, you may see a few items that are not on our list.
 We also have a handful of wonderful “grandfathered” vendors that have been at the Market longer than HobNob has been managing it!